supervisely-ecosystem/convert-supervisely-to-MOT/README.md

 <img src="https://i.imgur.com/dZIp3g7.png" width="600px"/>

+**Note:** all object shapes other than rectangle will be converted to rectangles.

 ## How to use

 After running the application, you will be redirected to the `Tasks` page.
 Once application processing has finished, your link for downloading will be available.
 Click on the `file name` to download it.